agentfog/qiime/DEVINSTALL.md

 * A GitHub account where the QIIME project has been forked
 * git

-1. Install non-Python dependencies for numpy and qiime
+1. Install non-Python dependencies for numpy and qiime:

         sudo apt-get install libfreetype6-dev libpng12-dev pkgconf libblas-dev liblapack-dev gfortran